Flagstar Mortgage review

 What is Flagstar?

-Flagstar Bank was first opened in 1987, and has since become the fifth largest mortgage originator in the country.
+Flagstar Bank was first opened in 1987 and has since become the sixth largest mortgage originator in the country.
 It also offers personal loans, business loans and banking and investment accounts, making it a one-stop financial shop for customers.

 Katia Iervasi is a staff writer who hails from Australia and now calls New York home.
 Her writing and analysis has been featured on sites like Forbes, Best Company and Financial Advisor around the world.
 Armed with a BA in Communication and a journalistic eye for detail, she navigates insurance and finance topics for Finder, so you can splash your cash smartly (and be a pro when the subject pops up at dinner parties).